In Turkey's pious heartland, protests seem world away

 The wave of riots has highlighted an underlying tension in Turkish society between a modern, secular middle-class, many living in Istanbul or on the Aegean and Mediterranean coasts, and a more conservative, religious population that forms the bedrock of support for Erdogan's Islamist-rooted AK Party.

-Konya, a city of 1.1 million with a dynamic economy steeped in Islamic tradition, epitomizes Erdogan's reformist vision.
+Konya, a city of 1.1 million with a dynamic economy steeped in Islamic tradition, epitomises Erdogan's reformist vision.

 Few restaurants serve alcohol, the Islamic headscarf is more in evidence than in the main cities, and tourists are drawn to the tomb of Rumi, a 13th century Sufi mystic, rather than to any wild nightlife.

-There is little sympathy here for the protesters of Istanbul, Ankara or Izmir, the country's three biggest cities and the main centers of unrest.
+There is little sympathy here for the protesters of Istanbul, Ankara or Izmir, the country's three biggest cities and the main centres of unrest.

 "There is no other party to vote for but the AK Party.
 Eighty percent of Konya thinks the same as me, go and ask them," said Yasar Bilen, a central heating salesman who has seen business thrive over the past ten years.